named-data/NDN-CCL-API/face.rst

 Face.registerPrefix Method
 --------------------------

 Register prefix with the connected NDN hub and call onInterest when a matching interest is received.
+If you have not called setCommandSigningInfo, this assumes you are connecting to NDNx.
+If you have called setCommandSigningInfo, this first sends an NFD registration request, and if that times out then this sends an NDNx registration request.

 .. note::